oroinc/documentation/backend/setup/demo-environment/docker.rst

 If you deployed the application before, pull up fresh images with `docker-compose pull`.

-About this Project
+About This Project
 ------------------

-This repository provides a Docker Compose configuration file (compose.yaml) and demonstrates how to run different applications and required services in containers. ro Inc. provides images with applications Community Edition in public Docker Hub.
+This repository provides a Docker Compose configuration file (compose.yaml) and demonstrates how to run different applications and required services in containers.Oro Inc. provides images with applications Community Edition in public Docker Hub.

 .. important:: This deployment is NOT intended for a production environment.